Complex Bounded Operators in Isabelle/HOL

 \section{Square summable functions (\texorpdfstring{$\ell_2$}{ℓ₂})}

 The archetypal Hilbert space is \symbolindexmark\elltwo{$\elltwo(X)$}, the space of all square-summable functions, i.e., functions $f:X\to\setC$ such that $\sum_{x\in X}\abs{f(x)}^2<\infty$.
 This Hilbert space has the orthonormal basis $\{e_x\}_{x\in X}$ where $e_x$ is the function $e_x(x):=1$, $e_x(y):=0$ ($y\neq x$).
-This is what makes this space important: For any Hilbert space $\calH$ with some ONB $X$, $\ell_2(X)$ is isomorphic to $X$.
-So up to isomorphism, all Hilbert spaces are of the form $\ell_2(X)$, it often suffices to study the latter.
+This is what makes this space important: For any Hilbert space $\calH$ with some orthonormal basis $X$, $\ell_2(X)$ is isomorphic to $\calH$.
+(And every Hilbert space has an orthonormal basis.\isalemmafn{orthonormal_basis_exists}) Since up to isomorphism, all Hilbert spaces are of the form $\ell_2(X)$, it often suffices to study the latter.
 Due to this, we devote a separate theory \isathy{Complex_L2} to this Hilbert space.